 But before you head to the store and start buying every product available to treat dry skin, take a breather.
 NYC Dermatologist Dr. Joshua Zeichner explains that to improve your skin's condition, it's important to identify the cause first (and then tackle with the appropriate products and treatments).

-Here, we round up the most effective treatments for the most common causes of dry, dead, and scaly skin on the face.
+Here, we round up the most effective treatments for the most common causes of dead, peeling skin on the face.

 Moisturize With Hyaluronic Acid